What’s Covered in this Allianz 222 Annuity Review?

 These rates are guaranteed for one year.
 They are declared at the time of issue and on each contract anniversary.
 To check out the most up-to-date Allianz 222 annuity rates and index crediting methods, go here.

 (Note here that the returns can differ, depending on your state of residence).
-You can also take a look at the chart below, which also shows the movement of this index through early mid-year 2019.
+You can also take a look at the chart below, which also shows the movement of this index through April 2020.

 Remember, some financial sales folks may depend on these hypothetical illustrations to make their pitch look impressive.

 Here again, there are actually two versions with different caps and spreads on the crediting methods used by the Allianz 222 depending on what state you live in.

 If you watch the video below, we break this down in detail using data directly from Barclays.
 If you didn’t watch the video, then just let this text be your caution.

 If the Barclays Dynamic Balance I Index was new, then the Barclays Dynamic Balance II is in its infant stage, not even crawling yet.

 We’d caution against putting any real weight on the validity of these hypothetical returns.